Fees and course costs

 Fees for 2024 entry have not been set.
 We will publish updated information here as soon as it becomes available, so please check back for updates about 2024 fee rates before you apply.

 Fee status guidance

 We carry out an initial fee status assessment based on the information you provide in your application.
-Students from 2021 entry will be classified as Home or EU/Overseas fee status.
+Students will be classified as Home or Overseas fee status.
 Your fee status determines tuition fees, and what financial support and scholarships may be available.
 If you receive an offer, your fee status will be clearly stated alongside the tuition fee information.

 Do you need your fee classification to be reviewed?

 If you believe that your fee status has been classified incorrectly, you can complete a fee status assessment questionnaire.
 Please follow the instructions in your offer information and provide the documents needed to reassess your status.